emnify/product-docs/docs/service-desc/purpose-of-this-document.md

 # Purpose of this document

-This document outlines emnify's service offering for IoT solution providers who useemnify's IoT Supernetwork, emnify Iot eSIM, and communication platform to bring their devices online, as well as integrate and manage global device connectivity.
+This document outlines emnify's service offering for IoT solution providers who use emnify's IoT SuperNetwork, emnify IoT eSIM, and communication platform to bring their devices online, as well as integrate and manage global device connectivity.
 Throughout the document any of these types of customers are referenced as Enterprises.

 The document outlines key services, available functionalities of the emnify platform including private IoT networking, integration, as well as emnify's customer support.